-If other trace configuration options are enabled, the Trace process context switches and events option CONFIG_ENABLE_DEFAULT_TRACERS might not be visible in menuconfig as an option.
-Enabling one of these other trace configurations, for example CONFIG_GENERIC_TRACER, CONFIG_TRACING, or CONFIG_CONTEXT_SWITCH_TRACER, is sufficient to enable tracing.
-Optionally enable the Compile the kernel with debug info option CONFIG_DEBUG_INFO.
-This option is only required for profiling the Linux kernel.
+If other trace configuration options are enabled, the Trace process context switches and events option config_enable_default_tracers might not be visible in menuconfig as an option.
+Enabling one of these other trace configurations, for example config_generic_tracer, config_tracing, or config_context_switch_tracer, is sufficient to enable tracing.
+Optionally enable the Compile the kernel with debug info option config_definition is only required for profiling the Linux kernel.